puppetlabs/puppet-docs/source/pe/3.2/overview_whats_new.markdown

 * *Enable/Disable Live Management*

 In some cases, it may be desirable to disable PE's orchestration capabilities.
-This can now be done easily by disabling live management, either bychanging a config setting or during installation with an answer file entry.
+This can now be done easily by disabling live management, either by changing a config setting or during installation with an answer file entry.
 For more information, see [navigating live management](console_navigating_live_mgmt.html) and the [installation instructions](install_basic.html).

 * *Security Patches*